Best Peru Itinerary to Avoid Altitude Sickness

 How to Prevent and Deal with Altitude Sickness

 As you already know a bit more about this condition and the effects it can have on your body, here we have gathered some tips so you can successfully prevent altitude sickness symptoms.
-Luckily, not everyone gets to experience it, but it’s always best to be cautious rather than losing a few days from your itinerary.
+Luckily, not everyone gets to experience it, but it’s always best to be cautious rather than lose a few days from your itinerary.

-1. Keep yourself hydrated
+Keep yourself hydrated

 The water will be your best ally to fight and prevent this condition, so make sure to drink enough liquid throughout your stay.
 Higher altitudes are associated with dehydration as a result of dryer air and more rapid breathing, causing a greater loss of bodily fluids.

-1. Avoid alcohol and smoking at all costs
+Avoid alcohol and smoking at all costs

 Yes, we know this is hard and even worse if you’re on vacation but trust us, it’s best to wait at least 48 hours before drinking alcohol or smoking.
 These could worsen dehydration and shortness of breath if ingested on the first days of your stay.

-1. Drink Coca tea or chew Coca leaves
+Drink Coca tea or chew Coca leaves

 The Coca plant is a medicinal herb used since pre-Columbian times.
 It is known for helping to ease any altitude sickness symptoms and improving acclimatization.
 You can either drink tea or just chew on the leaves.

-1. Eat a light but high-calorie diet
+Eat a light but high-calorie diet

 Higher altitudes increase our need for fuel, which is why it is best to have a calorie-based diet.
 Make sure to eat healthy snacks including lots of whole grains in your meals.

-1. Take it easy
+Take it easy

 The key to everything in life!
-Don’t rush yourself, take the necessary time to get used to the altitude and don’t do any physically demanding activities during your first days.
+Don’t rush yourself, take the necessary time to get used to the altitude, and don’t do any physically demanding activities during your first days.
 In the meantime, you can take a walking tour through the city you’re visiting or just rest.

 The Best Way to Approach Altitude in Peru